fishberg/bwsi-dashboard/index.md

 Note: BWSI is managed with just a few people, *PLEASE* make every effort to read or *search for your keyword/question* on this FAQ and to find the answers prior to emailing staff bwsi-admin@mit.edu

 COVID-19, BWSI and MIT Policy Update [here](https://beaverworks.ll.mit.edu/CMS/bw/COVID19)
-# We have just released the enrollment application for the 7 courses that we will be offering through synchronous lectures and team based labs that will be run as virtual meetings and presentations from July 6-July 31.
+# The summer enrollment application for the 7 courses that we will be offering through synchronous lectures and team based labs that will be run as virtual meetings and presentations from July 6-July 31.
 The deadline for enrollment applications is April 30, and notifications will be sent on May 15.

 # Virtual Courses for 2020
 # If your course was canceled, you need to show progress in one of the 7 virtual courses below to qualify for enrollment this summer.
 We will take into consideration the work you have done on another course.
 The application allows you to put this information in.